pomegranate and kidney transplant: what to expect post operation

 If you are on the United Network for Organ Sharing list for a kidney transplant, you know about the long wait, dialysis, and living with chronic kidney disease.
 Every day you hoped the Network would call.
 Then one day it happened.
 You grabbed a suitcase you packed long ago and headed to the hospital.

+Things you're probably wondering about are pomegranate and kidney transplant, can you eat it after surgery?
 What can you expect your life to be like after the transplant?

 - Your kidney will start working in a few days and your physical well being will improve.